 - Offer an incentive.
 This can be an eBook or a free MP3 download — whatever your readers would find value in.
 It’s an “ethical bribe” that allows you to reward subscribers with something other than just your content.

-Have you tapped into the power of building an email list?
-What other tips would you share?
+Have you tapped into the power of an email list?
 Share in the comments.